policy Nepotism modified Fri Oct 23 2020 13:22:09 GMT-0400 (Eastern Daylight Time)

 In addition, no employee may serve as the immediate supervisor for, or be in the chain of command of, a family member.
 Furthermore, no employee shall have the same immediate supervisor as a member of their family.

-Requests to manage relationships of family members that fall within the scope of this policy must be submitted in writing, in the form of a Nepotism Management Plan, to the university’s Chief Human Resources Officer.
+Requests to manage relationships of family members that fall within the scope of this policy must be submitted in writing, in the form of a Nepotism Management Plan, to the university’s Conflict of Interest and Commitment Office at firstname.lastname@example.org.
+Nepotism Management Plans will be reviewed for approval by the VP for Risk, Audit, and Compliance.

 - Family member: Spouse; domestic partner; mother; father; sister; brother; biological, adopted, or foster child; stepchild; legal ward; grandparent; grandchild; first cousin; aunt; uncle; niece; nephew; mother-in-law; father-in-law; sister-in-law; brother-in-law; daughter-in-law; son-in-law; grandparent-in-law; grandchild-in-law; or corresponding step-relatives; or corresponding relatives of the employee's partner; other persons for whom the employee is legally responsible; and anyone who stood in loco parentis to the employee as a child.